Candy (company): Acquisitions and sales

+On 28 September 2018, it was announced that the Chinese multinational Haier had acquired Candy for €475 million.

 Sports sponsorship

 Formula One

 As part of Candy's international expansion in the 1970s the company decided to sponsor a Formula One team.
 Midway through the 1979 season, Candy became the marquee sponsor for the Tyrrell team with drivers Jean-Pierre Jarier and Didier Pironi.
 Tyrrell enjoyed some success in 1979, finishing 5th in the Constructor's Championship, and Candy stayed on as the team's sponsor for the 1980 season.
 In 1981, Candy sponsored the Toleman team and was also later involved with Ligier but eventually withdrew from F1.

 Liverpool F.C.

 Candy were the shirt sponsor of English club Liverpool between 1988 and 1992, debuting in the 1988 FA Charity Shield which they won 2–1 against Wimbledon, and remembered as the sponsors when Liverpool won the league in 1990, and during the Hillsborough disaster of 1989.
 Candy last appeared on a Liverpool shirt on 9 May 1992, when they defeated Sunderland in the 1992 FA Cup Final, with Liverpool subsequently gaining a long-term sponsor in Carlsberg.